satra/NiPyPe-Paper/nipype_paper.rst

 Interfaces.
 Our framework tries to reduce code redundancy and thus make adding new interfaces easier and quicker.
 For example all functionality related to execution of command line applications is grouped in one class.
-New classes can be added on top of that.
+New classes can inherit from CommandLineInterface.
 For example FSL Interfaces are essentially command lines with some extra common properties (such as setting the type of the output file by an environment variable).\ :sup:``[f] <#cmnt6>`_`\